Creating Your First Deal

 Tip

 Templates are a starting point, not a constraint.
 After applying a template, you can add, remove, rename, or reorganize any item.
-Over time, you can also create your own custom templates based on deals you have completed.

 Using the Sample Deal